Douglas Palmer: Biography

 Palmer assembled a talented cabinet, including William Bill Watson as Chief of Staff, Alan Mallach as Director of Housing and Urban Development, and Elizabeth Johnson as Director of Recreation, Natural Resources, and Culture.

 Palmer was a member of the Mayors Against Illegal Guns Coalition, a bipartisan group with a stated goal of "making the public safer by getting illegal guns off the streets."
 The Coalition is co-chaired by Boston Mayor Thomas Menino and New York City Mayor Michael Bloomberg.

 Palmer announced at a press conference December 7, 2009, that he would not seek a sixth term as mayor of Trenton.

+In 2023, he was inducted into Hampton University's athletics hall of fame.
+He had played for both the Pirates football and Pirates baseball teams.